Pediatric Rehabilitation Therapy For Health Complications In Premature Babies

 These interventions would include approaches meant to target cognitive, speech, language, and social abilities.

-Feeding & Swallowing Issues
+Feeding And Swallowing Issues

 Some signs of issues related to feeding and swallowing include: